 LIV Organic and Natural Food Market

-We’ve longed for a fresh food market in Liverpool city centre and finally, our prayers are being answered.
+We’ve longed for a fresh food market in Liverpool city centre and finally, our prayers were answered.

-An exciting organic food market is set to open in Radiant House on Bold Street, opposite the Old Post Office and will offer a range of fresh fruit and vegetables as well as a bakery, cheese counter and eatery.
-There will be a range of products for those who are both vegetarian and vegan and furthermore a number of gluten and dairy free goods available.
+An exciting organic food market opened in Radiant House on Bold Street, opposite the Old Post Office and offers a range of fresh fruit and vegetables as well as a bakery, cheese counter and eatery.
+There is also a range of products for those who are both vegetarian and vegan and furthermore a number of gluten and dairy free goods available.

-LIV is all about healthy, natural foods and we’re really looking forward to this unique concept to open in the city in March.
+LIV is all about healthy, natural foods and we love this unique concept.

 So, there you have it, some of Liverpool’s most exciting healthy eating spots.
 If you’ve had enough of healthy eating or just fancy a bit of a treat, why not find out where to get your chocolate fix in the city.